 In L2L, she was fully transformed.
 It was, after all, her journey.

 In AIEP, the focus was on Katheryn and Massai.
 The chauffeur and the slave girl actor had no names.
 The husband and the parents were also unnamed until the sequel.
 In L2L, more characters came into focus.
-First, the cousin Jolene Johanson.
+First is the cousin Jolene Johanson.
 Then in quick succession: the mother Kasey Wilkingsen and her lover Andre Abram and his wife Talisha, Kasey’s twin Cortney, the massage therapist Scarlett, then Howard the lawyer dad.
 I had a blast inventing names.

 How do you sum up your publishing experience so far?

 Gratifying.
 Fun.
 I get to create something out of nothing.
-I get to enjoy my humble labor of love and have guilty pleasure.
+I get to enjoy my humble labor of love and have a guilty pleasure.